Kiyoshi Yamamoto was born in Brazil by Japanese parents. He lives and works in Bergen.

 Yamamoto’s art is constant research, and through the materials, he metaphorically expresses his attitudes.
 Yamamoto, in particular, explores the relationship between color and identity and the relationship between activism and material experimentation.

-Yamamoto was awarded the Sandfjord Art Price in 2019, and recently produced a series of commission for public space.
+Yamamoto is an active artist union worker and he was awarded the Sandfjord Art Price in 2019, and recently produced a series of commission for public space.
 A massive seven floors wall painting at St. Olav Hospital in Trondheim, The new Hurtigruten (curated by the Queen Sonja Print Awards), the University in Bergen, Vestli Primary school in Oslo and Tromsø University Hospital.

 Kiyoshi Yamamoto works as a guest lector and MA turtor at the University in Bergen and Sami University of Applied Arts in Kautokeino.